grantcotherman/Project_MissAmerica/README.md

 ![CleaningCode_Age State_MissAmerica](https://user-images.githubusercontent.com/94634170/219901250-4aa066a2-363f-4c8f-bd26-295a63a02f9e.png)

-Due to a scandal taking place in 1984 with the reiging Miss America, the runner up was awarded the title late in the year.
-To fix this, I had to add 1984 once more using its index in the list, which fixed the mismatched list lengths.
+Due to a scandal taking place in 1984 with the reiging Miss America, the runner up was awarded the title late in the year, so there were two winners in 1984.
+My scraping only pulled 1984 once, so I had to add 1984 once more using its index in the list, which fixed the mismatched list lengths.
 See below:

 ![CleaningCode_Year_MissAmerica](https://user-images.githubusercontent.com/94634170/219901686-1e5b7a0a-9d18-4bc8-a31d-6e96f6caa408.png)